DanielKeogh/persistent-vector/README.md

 Use `with-transient` to build vectors quickly.

-All methods that work on a persistent vector will work on a transient vector by mutating it in place, but unlike the persistent vector, transient vectors are not thread safe.
+All methods that work on a persistent vector will work on a transient vector by mutating it in place.
+Unlike the persistent vector, transient vectors are not thread safe.

 ```lisp
 (pv:with-transient (trans (pv:vec))